opensovereigncloud/docs/docs/index.md

+# IronCore Project Central Documentation

-# Welcome to the IronCore documentation
+Welcome to the central documentation for the IronCore project—a cloud native Infrastructure as a Service platform developed by [ironcore-dev](https://github.com/ironcore-dev).

-The GitHub organization for IronCore is https://github.com/ironcore-dev.
+Explore comprehensive guides, architecture insights, and component-specific documentation to help you get started and manage your deployment effectively.